deepomicslab/INVAS/README.md

 ## License

-This software is released under the [MIT/GPL/Apache] License.
+This software is released under the [MIT] License.
 See LICENSE file for details.

 ## Contact